Lemonexe/UUC/_dev/macro.md

 current = 10 mA
 voltage = 230V
 power = current * voltage
-costs = power * yr * charge
-totalCosts = 600 CZK //total expenditures
+costs = power * year * charge //year isn't a variable, that's the expression of one year right here totalCosts = 600 CZK //total expenditures over the year /*this is a block comment*/
-/*this
-is a block comment*/